Rahman2001/nim-factory/README.md

      [03/12/2024-10:21:11] [TRT-LLM] [I] Engine serialized.
 Total time: 00:00:02 [03/12/2024-10:21:11] [TRT-LLM] [I] Total time of building all engines: 00:00:41
      ```
-   - After successfully downloading, quantizing model and building inference engine, paths of each model is saved in <code>model_path.json</code> file which located in <code>code/nim-factory-ui/backend</code> path of the project.
+   - After successfully downloading, quantizing model and building inference engine, paths of each model are saved in <code>model_path.json</code> file which is located in <code>code/nim-factory-ui/backend</code> path of the project.
 In our case, our file should look like this:
      ```json
      {
           "base_models": {